Chapter 3 - Documentation and Evidence

 If the applicant provides sufficient evidence to demonstrate that they meet the regulatory definition of entrepreneur and that the entity meets the regulatory definition of a start-up but only partially meets the requirements for a qualified investment or a qualified award or grant, the applicant may provide other reliable and compelling evidence of the start-up entity’s substantial potential for rapid growth and job creation.[10]

-In the final rule, DHS recognized that reliable and compelling evidence of the start-up entity’s substantial potential for rapid growth may vary depending on the nature of the business and the industry in which it operates.
-Therefore, applicants providing other reliable and compelling evidence of the start-up entity’s potential are not limited to certain types of evidence.[10]
+In the final rule setting forth the criteria for the case-by-case evaluation of parole applications from entrepreneurs, DHS recognized that reliable and compelling evidence of the start-up entity’s substantial potential for rapid growth may vary depending on the nature of the business and the industry in which it operates.
+Therefore, applicants providing other reliable and compelling evidence of the start-up entity’s potential are not limited to certain types of evidence.[11]

-The preamble to the final rule, however, did recognize that non-monetary contributions and funding from non-U.S. sources may not be considered as relevant or probative evidence.[11]
+The preamble to the final rule, however, did recognize that non-monetary contributions and funding from non-U.S. sources are not considered as relevant or probative evidence.[12]

 Additional supporting evidence may include, but is not limited to: